Create your free booking page

 • Preferred stylist (optional)

-• A checkbox confirming the acceptance of the cancellation policy.
+• A checkbox confirming the acceptance of the cancellation policy

-Sandra Mo from Lashes by SxMO has a great booking form on her booking page to capture as much information about the client as possible before the different treatments she offers.
+Sandra Mo from Lashes by SxMO has a great intake form on her booking page to capture as much information about the client as possible before the different treatments she offers.
 For new clients, she also asks them to complete a new client form.👇

 lashes booking form template